raagvitech/ecommerce/README.md

 npm install
 ```

-### 5. Set up environment
+### 5. Set up Database
-- **Install Node.js**
-- Download and Install Node.js
-- Go to the official Node.js website: https://nodejs.org/
-- Download and install the LTS (Long-Term Support) version.
-- Verify installation:
-  node -v   # Check Node.js version   v18.16.1
-  npm -v    # Check npm version 10.8.2

-Open Project
-Install Node Modules Using  npm i
-Then Start Project using npm run dev then check DB connected or Not.
-Success : Server Listining On port : 5000
-DB Connected Successfully !

-DB Setup :
-Install Mongoose -> MongoDB Shell Download
+- Install Mongoose -> MongoDB Shell Download
-Then Connect with localhost
+- Then Connect with localhost
-Create new DB with Name is “ecommerce” and collection name “users”
+- Create new DB with Name is “ecommerce” and collection name “users”
-Then import Collection Data that I shared in specific Collection.
+- Then import Collection Data that I shared in specific Collection.

-React Js :
-Navigate to project
-Install Node Modules using npm I -f
-Then start project using “npm run dev”

 Note : Backend and Frontend Project should at a time because we are using localhost connect between backend and frontend.